 This course is to be viewed like any other cross-cultural trip.
 It is a full immersion into America's urban environment.

-Students must submit a Philadelphia cross-cultural application to Freeman Miller by the designated application deadline.
+Students must submit a Philadelphia cross-cultural application to Natalia Gladwin by the designated application deadline.

 Tuition for Full-Time Students: For students who are already paying full-time tuition for the spring semester at Messiah College, there is no additional charge for the Philadelphia May Term Course.
 If you are registering a credit overload (more than 18 credits) students will be billed according to the per credit hour rate indicated in the Messiah College Schedule of Fees.

 Tuition for Part-Time Students: If you participate in May Term as a part-time load, you will be charged Messiah's per credit hour rate for 3 credit hours.

 Room and Board and Other Fee: All students will be assessed a program fee of $950 to cover the cost of housing, meals, public transportation and various city outings.